11 Fixes to Windows Modules Installer Worker High CPU

 • Disable Windows 10 automatic updates

-• Restart Windows Update service
+• Restart the Windows Update service

 • Change Windows Module Installer and Windows Update to manual